BlvckBytes/blvckbytes.at/src/assets/markdown/math/construction.md

 Let there be a line $\overline{AB}$, as well as a point $P$ that's not on said line, through which a parallel line, relative to $\overline{AB}$ is to be constructed.
 Start by setting the compass to span a distance which is greater than the distance between $P$ and $\overline{AB}$, so that two new points of intersection are formed: $C$ and $D$.
 If the distance has been chosen too small, the circle won't intersect with the line.
 Draw a line through $P$ and $C$.
 Do not alter the compass and draw another circle at $C$, to produce the intersection $P'$, which is a mirror of $P$ about $C$ on this line.
 Draw a line through $P'$ and $D$.
 Now, set the compass to span the distance $\overline{P'D}$ and draw a circle with it's center at $D$, which produces the intersection $P''$, which is a mirror of $P'$ about $D$ on this line.
 Connecting $P$ and $P''$ will yield a line that satisfies $\overline{PP''} \parallel \overline{AB}$.

-NOTE: The points $C$ and $D$ can be at arbitrary positions on the line $\overline{AB}$, all other steps are executed as described.
+INFO: The points $C$ and $D$ can be at arbitrary positions on the line $\overline{AB}$, all other steps are executed as described.
 The reason that a circle on $P$ has been chosen is to remove the burden which one more decision attaches to the process.

 <img src="/assets/images/construction__6.jpg" class="half-width-image"/>